-We hold fundraising events throughout the year including: The Walk for Hospice and the Tree of Lights celebrations.
-For more information, call 978-223-9787.
+We hold several fund-raising events throughout the year: The Walk for Hospice, the Hospice Gala, and the Tree of Lights celebrations.

-Vehicle and Material Donations
+Material Donations

-Vehicle donations are accepted in partnership with CarsHelpingAmerica.org.
-We are unable to accept donations of household goods, books, artwork, or collectibles.
+In most cases, we are unable to accept donations of household goods, vehicles, books, artwork, or collectibles.

-For more information about how you can support Care Dimensions, please call our Development Office at 978-223-9787 or visit www.CareDimensions.org/giving
+For more information about how you can support Care Dimensions, please call our Development office at 888-283-1722 or visit www.CareDimensions.org/giving